CHr15F0x/asset-uploader/README.md

 ```
 sudo ./asset-uploader-bundle.run
 ```
-After successful installation you can check is the service is running:
+After successful installation you can check if the service is running:
 ```
 systemctl is-active asset-uploader.service
 ```